jaxxstorm/leebriggs.co.uk/_posts/2024-02-26-cheap-kubernetes-loadbalancers.md

 ### Supported URLs

-Currently, the URLs generated for both services and ingresses are only tailnet addresses, so supported for your own domain is currently not possible.
-You can of course CNAME access to the tailnet address, but in that case the TLS certificate isn't valid.
+Currently, the URLs generated for both services and ingresses are only tailnet addresses, so support for your own domain is currently not possible.

 ### Ingress HTTPs